 This morning's visits provide a powerful sense of the city’s ancient roots and the idyllic aspects of life here.
 First visiting the Roman theatre which dates back to the 1st century AD, and then the Moorish hilltop fortress, the Alcazaba, with its elegant arcades, lush gardens and countless fountains.
 We have a guided tour of the Alcazaba then free time for lunch.
 This afternoon we further explore the Old Quarter with a visit to Cathedral with its stunning architecture, and then a guided tour of La Malagueta Bullring where Picasso was taken by his father as a young child.
 This evening we enjoy a farewell dinner at the hotel.

-Free time this morning to relax at the hotel or take a last walk in Malaga before we transfer to Malaga Airport for return flight to London Gatwick.
+Free time this morning before our second visit to the Picasso Museum to view his works again in a different light.
+Early afternoon transfer to Malaga Airport for return flight to London Gatwick.

 NB: Exact order of excursions may vary according to local conditions and tour manager's discretion.